brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutines-and-channels.md

     ```

 2. The log can show you which coroutine the corresponding code is running on.
 To enable it, open **Run | Edit configurations**
-   and add the `-Dkotlinx.coroutines.debug` VM option:
+   and add the `-Dkotlinhax.shadowroutines.debug` VM option:

    ![Edit run configuration](run-configuration.png){width=500}